Morsshed/Power-BI-HR-Attrition-Analysis/README.md

 # A - Analysis Techniques:
 ## A1 - Data Preparation

+### Data Collection & Inspection

+The HR dataset was collected from [source] and contains employee demographics, job roles, performance metrics, and attrition information.
+Initial inspection included checking the number of rows and columns, data types, and summary statistics to identify anomalies or inconsistencies.
+Duplicate entries and obvious errors were removed, and categorical columns were standardized to ensure consistency.

+### Data Cleaning & Feature Engineering

+Missing values were addressed using appropriate strategies, such as median imputation for numerical fields and mode or “Unknown” labels for categorical fields.
+Outliers were detected via boxplots and Z-score methods and were either capped or removed to prevent skewed analysis.
+New features were created to enhance insights, including age groups, experience levels, and work-life balance scores.
+Categorical variables were encoded for analysis and modeling, with one-hot encoding for nominal data and label encoding for ordinal data.

+### Data Transformation & Final Dataset

+Numerical features were normalized or standardized to improve model performance and ensure consistency across visualizations.
+Units and date formats were unified for clarity in dashboards.
+The cleaned dataset was split into features and target variable (Attrition) and saved as HR_Attrition_Cleaned.csv for use in dashboard visualizations and predictive modeling.
+A data dictionary was also prepared to describe each column and its role in analysis.

 # B - DAX (Data Analysis Expression)
    ### KPI Measures
                     Total Attrition = SUM(HR[Attrition number])